 5. Conclusion

 Twitter is a robust source of health related data, and as such it is important to continue to refine methods to best utilize it.
-We conducted a prodigious comparison of tweets to known sources of ADRs and determined the level of agreement.
-Generally concepts were in moderate agreement with known ADRs and there were concepts found in Twitter that were not in DIDs (e.g. nervous/sleep).
-This study demonstrates that it is possible to harvest and compare ADRs found in social media to typical sources to augment what is known.
-Challenges of automatic approaches to analyze social media may be attenuated as further advances are made in NLP method.
+We conducted a prodigious comparison of tweets to known sources of ADRs information and determined the level of agreement.
+Generally, concepts were in moderate agreement with known ADRs and there were concepts found in Twitter that were not in DIDs (e.g. nervous/sleep).
+This study demonstrates that it is possible and worthy to harvest and compare ADRs found in social media to typical sources to augment what is known, while a large scale effort (that includes multiple medications) is still difficult given the level of effort required.
+Challenges to analyze social media may be attenuated as further advances are made to automatic NLP methods.

 References